 ✅ Easy to customize character/role so conversations feel more targeted

-❌ Price can vary and add up with heavy use of premium/tokens (check at checkout)
+❌ Pricing can vary and add up with heavy premium/token use (check at checkout)

 ❌ Quality depends heavily on your prompts (can feel generic without setup)